oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 **Oracle NoSQL Database** is designed for today’s most demanding applications that require low latency responses, flexible data models, and elastic scaling for dynamic workloads.
-It supports JSON, Table and Key-Value datatypes running on-premise, or as a cloud service with on-demand throughput and storage based provisioning.
+It supports JSON, Table and Key-Value datatypes running on-premises, or as a cloud service with on-demand throughput and storage-based provisioning.

 This repository provides you guidelines and examples allowing you to learn how to deploy a NoSQL cluster/NoSQL store (also referred to as the topology).
 We will learn how to deploy the most popular topologies: